USS Kentucky (BB-6): Service history

 Kentucky at Sydney, as part of the Great White Fleet, late August 1908.
 Kentucky shows the white hull after which the fleet was named.

 During the summer of 1900, Kentucky was fitted out in the New York Navy Yard.
-On 26 October, during the Boxer Rebellion, she left Tompkinsville, Staten Island for China, passing through Gibraltar and the Suez Canal.
-On 5 February 1901 she arrived at Manila, and on 23 March she replaced the protected cruiser as the flagship of Rear Admiral Louis Kempff.
+On 26 October, during the Boxer Rebellion, she left Tompkinsville, Staten Island, for China, passing through Gibraltar and the Suez Canal.
+On 5 February 1901, she arrived at Manila, and on 23 March, she replaced the protected cruiser as the flagship of Rear Admiral Louis Kempff.
 Between 1901 and 1904, Kentucky visited numerous ports in China and Japan, including Yantai, Wusong, Nanjing, Taku Forts, Hong Kong, Xiamen, Nagasaki, Kobe, and Yokohama.
 In 1902, Kentucky became the flagship of Rear Admiral Frank Wildes, although he moved his flag to the distilling ship on 12 April 1902.
 In November 1902, she became the flagship of Rear Admiral Robley D. Evans.

-On 13 March 1904 she sailed from Manila, passing through the Suez Canal and the Strait of Gibraltar, and arriving at New York City on 21 May.
+On 13 March 1904, she sailed from Manila, passing through the Suez Canal and the Strait of Gibraltar, and arriving at New York City on 21 May.
 After receiving upgrades at the New York Navy Yard, including the addition of smoke ejectors, Kentucky joined the North Atlantic Squadron.
 The battleship participated in the welcome of the British North Atlantic Squadron at Annapolis, Maryland, in October 1905.
-During the 1906 Cuban Insurrection, she carried Marines to Cuba, embarking them from Provincetown on 23 September, and landing them at Havana, Cuba, on 1 October.
+During the 1906 Cuban Insurrection, she carried Marines to Cuba, embarked them from Provincetown on 23 September, and landed them at Havana, Cuba, on 1 October.
 She remained there until 9 October, and then returned to New England.
 Kentucky attended the Jamestown Exposition at Norfolk, Virginia, on 15 April 1907, and then participated in exercises off the New England coast.